Kelsi-Wolter/reveal.js/alex.md

 ---

-## Create Index On Large Table Without Downtime
+## Partition Pro: Create Index On Large Table Without Downtime

 * usual way of creating an index: